FOREX-Dollar on track for weekly losses in wake of Fed, BOJ moves

 LONDON, Sept 23 The dollar index was a tad lower

-on Friday, and on track for its worst week for a month after the
+on Friday, leaving it on track for its worst week in a month

 euro was up 0.1 percent against the dollar at $1.1215.